dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

 server will continue to speak the v2 protocol so the upgrade should have no impact on Calico.

-## Adding Tigera Networking Essentials to an Existing Open Source Cluster
+## Adding Tigera Essentials to an Existing Open Source Cluster
-This section covers taking an existing Kubernetes system with Open Source Calico and adding Tigera Networking Essentials.
+This section covers taking an existing Kubernetes system with Open Source Calico and adding Tigera Essentials.
 #### Prerequisites
 This procedure assumes the following: